rlundby/mandatory-web-shop/README.md

-# mandatory-web-shop
+# mandatory-web-shop v4

 New stuff in this version:

- - All products is now fetched from the edument API.
+ - All products are now fetched from the edument API.
  - The same goes for the reviews of the items.
  - Customers can now press "purchase" and their order will be sent in to the API once all fields have been validated.